Judge: Embattled Florida election head needs to be heard

 - 'Don't feed the fatberg': Huge mass blocks English sewer

+Still, Walker said he does not have the authority to reinstate Snipes, writing that the court is “not determining what the ultimate outcome will or should be.”

-Attorneys for Scott had argued he had the authority to remove her from office.
-Neither Scott nor DeSantis immediately commented on the decision.
+Attorneys for Scott had argued the governor had the authority to remove her from office.
+Neither Scott nor DeSantis immediately responded to requests for comment on the decision.

+Scott suspended Snipes for misfeasance, incompetence and neglect of duty, and appointed his former general counsel to take her place.
+In his executive order, Scott cited problems during the recount, including reports of more than 2,000 ballots being misplaced.
+Norris-Weeks contended that some of the problems cited by Scott were not caused by Snipes.

+Daniel Nordby, who has been Scott’s general counsel, said the governor took action when he did because he “determined the people of Broward County deserved a supervisor of elections” who could prepare for upcoming spring municipal elections in a “competent manner.”